Death of Dan Markingson: Markingson and the CAFÉ study

 Rather than simply treating Markingson, however, Olson asked Markingson to enroll in the AstraZeneca-sponsored CAFÉ study, which compared three atypical antipsychotic drugs.
 The CAFÉ study was a year-long, double-blinded study aimed at patients experiencing their first episode of psychosis.

 On November 21, 2003, one day after the stay of commitment was granted, Jean Kenney, a study coordinator, had Markingson sign an informed consent form for the CAFÉ study when his mother, Mary Weiss, was not present.
 Weiss strongly objected to her son's enrollment in the research study, but her objections were dismissed.

 Two weeks later, Markingson was discharged to Theo House, a residential facility for the mentally ill in St. Paul.
 He was required to sign an aftercare agreement stating that he understood that he could be returned to involuntary confinement if he failed to take his study medication or keep his CAFÉ study appointments.

 Over the course of the next five months, Mary Weiss became convinced that Markingson's condition was deteriorating and tried repeatedly to have him removed from the CAFÉ study.
-She warned the University of Minnesota research team that Markingson was in danger of committing suicide.
+She warned the University of Minnesota research team that Markingson was in danger of suicide.
 On April 11, 2004, she left a voice mail message for the study coordinator, Jean Kenney, asking “Do we have to wait until he kills himself or anyone else before anyone does anything?”
-On May 8, Markingson committed suicide with a box cutter, nearly decapitating himself.
+On May 8, Markingson killed himself with a box cutter, nearly decapitating himself.
 Laboratory tests later revealed that he had been taking quetiapine (Seroquel), produced by AstraZeneca.